nrkno/dotnetskolen/README_EN.md

         new file:   src/api/Program.fs
 ```

-Now Git is monitoring the files.
+Now Git is tracking the files.

 ##### Save the changes